-The educational contributions of Tufts University School of Medicine faculty members are a vital component of the school's mission and strategic plan.
-Tufts School of Medicine is committed to supporting and recognizing faculty efforts through a comprehensive faculty development program.
+The educational contributions of Tufts University School of Medicine (TUSM) faculty members are a vital component of the school’s mission and strategic plan.
+TUSM is committed to supporting and recognizing faculty efforts through a comprehensive faculty development program.
+TUSM’s faculty development program is targeted to faculty who teach in the pre-clerkship years; residents and faculty who teach in the clerkships and clinical electives; as well as to students who participate in TUSM’s Student-As-Teacher (SAT) Program (a requirement of TUSM’s 4-year curriculum).

 The goals of the faculty development program are to:

-- Promote the fulfillment of the Educational Strategic Plan’s learning and teaching principles through a comprehensive faculty development program that covers the continuum of medical education and that targets students, residents and faculty members.
+- Comprehensively promote the fulfillment of the Educational Strategic Plan’s learning and teaching principles that covers the continuum of medical education for students, residents, and faculty members.

 - Support individual faculty in their roles as educators.